 Each year, Housing & Dining Services spends unnecessary time and energy on repairs resulting from vandalism.
 These repairs are paid for by all students from room and board dollars.
 Residents can reduce this unnecessary expense by helping staff hold accountable those few residents or nonresidents who vandalize buildings.
 Any resident who has any information about acts of vandalism should contact the hall office.
 This includes removing or defacing community bulletin boards and signs.
 Residents who abuse housing facilities should expect to pay for damages and to be subject to strong disciplinary action.

-Can my friend from another university come to college come to campus?
+Can my friend from another university, college, or home come to campus?

 In all residence halls, visitation is a matter of choice.
 Residence hall students have the inherent right to sleep and study in their own room.
 The right of the roommate to have a reasonable degree of privacy must be respected whenever one roommate plans to have a guest in the room.
 It is important for roommates to discuss the presence of all guests, and to arrive at an agreement that is acceptable to each party within the stated Housing & Dining Services guidelines.
 A guest is a person who is not an assigned resident of the room.
 A resident’s right to sleep, to study, and to privacy takes precedence over the privilege of having guests in a residence hall room.

 Residents must obtain permission from their roommate(s) prior to having a guest stay in the halls.
-Residents may not have more than two overnight guests at a time, and guests may not stay more than one week during any four-week period.
+Residents may not have more than two overnight guests at a time, and guests may not stay more than three days during any four-week period.
 An overnight guest is defined as someone staying from 9:00 p.m. – 6:00 a.m.
 All guests be must 18 years of age and older and limited to two per resident.
-During Finals Weeks and the 24-Hour Quiet Hours, there ae no overnight guests allowed.
+During Finals Weeks and the 24-Hour Quiet Hours, there are no overnight guests allowed.